- Variable annuities accumulate growth based on the performance of underlying investments but are shielded from full market exposure.

 What Is a Mutual Fund?

-Note that this definition refers to a mutual fund as a “company” and the fund’s holdings as a “portfolio.”
-This differentiation is significant because it can be a source of confusion for people who have limited experienced in investing.
+The SEC refers to a mutual fund as a “company” and the fund’s holdings as a “portfolio.”
+This differentiation is significant and can be a source of confusion for novice investors.

 - Professional investment management

 - Can’t control how the fund invests your money

 Variable annuities and mutual funds can both be used as diversified investment vehicles to help you save for retirement.
 Though they share a similar function, these products have several important differences.